UPDATE: Primary Care Approach to the HIV-Infected Patient

 - The potential danger from live virus vaccines

 - The ability of HIV-infected patients to mount an appropriate immune response to vaccine

 In general, the more intact the immune system is, the more effective and safe the vaccines are.
 The use of live virus vaccines is generally undertaken when an inactivated version does not exist and when the risk of the disease clearly outweighs the theoretical risk of vaccination.
 Table 8 contains recommended immunizations for HIV-infected adults.

-For more information regarding immunizations, including immunizations for pregnant HIV-infected women, refer to the HIV Prevention Guidelines: Prevention of Secondary Diseases.
+For more information regarding immunizations, including immunizations for pregnant HIV-infected women, refer to the Prevention of Secondary Diseases Guidelines.